 Business Succession Planning & ESOP Feasibility

 We provide comprehensive ESOP services including feasibility analysis for ESOP implementation.
-A short information questionnaire and interview help us develop a comprehensive plan for you that includes an estimated value for your company and ESOP transaction.
+A short information questionnaire and interview help us develop a comprehensive plan that includes an estimated value for your company through an ESOP transaction.
 We understand your need to ask questions and move ahead at your own pace.
 If you decide to move forward with ESOP implementation, we work with a variety of ESOP legal, appraisal, investment, and TPA experts to make sure you receive the highest quality service with competitive pricing.

 Contact Us about getting started with our ESOP feasibility services.

 We appreciate your need for timely, pragmatic, and cost effective solutions to pressing plan matters.
-Unlike many consultants, we actually were in-house for many years directing the operation of complex benefit plans.
+Unlike many consultants, we actually served in-house for many years directing the operation of complex benefit plans.
 Our legal background and IRS experience also help you cut to the chase and get practical answers.
-We also can assist with repurchase liability analysis.
+We also can assist with your ESOP repurchase liability analysis.
 We understand what works and what won’t when it comes to plan documentation and administrative issues.

 Contact Us for practical hands-on advice or a second opinion.